Cars, homes smarten up at Vegas tech extravaganza

 This year, snazzier TVs will again dominate show space, with "ultra high-definition" screens that have resolutions some four times sharper than that of current displays.
 The best smartphones will likely be reserved for launch at Mobile World Congress in February.

-There will also be a record number of auto makers showing the latest in-vehicle navigation, entertainment and safety systems, from Toyota's (7203.T) Audi to Ford (F.N), General Motors (GM.N) and Hyundai (005380.KS).
+There will also be a record number of auto makers showing the latest in-vehicle navigation, entertainment and safety systems, from Toyota's Audi to Ford, General Motors and Hyundai.
 The Consumer Electronics Association has forecast the market for factory-installed tech features in cars growing 11 percent this year to $8.7 billion.

 "Automotive has been this backwater of technology for a long time.
-Suddenly, we're seeing a lot of real innovation in automotive technology," Scott McGregor, CEO of chipmaker Broadcom (BRCM.O), told Reuters ahead of the show.
+Suddenly, we're seeing a lot of real innovation in automotive technology," Scott McGregor, CEO of chipmaker Broadcom, told Reuters ahead of the show.

 (Editing by Edwin Chan and Leslie Gevirtz)